Hu Xiansu: Death and legacy

-In May 1968 during the midst of the Cultural Revolution, Hu's workplace informed him that his salary had been suspended.
+In May 1968, during the midst of the Cultural Revolution, Hu's workplace informed him that his salary had been suspended.
 His home was repeatedly ransacked; the books, calligraphy, and paintings he had collected throughout his lifetime were confiscated by the workplace.

 As an intellectual, one of the groups targeted during the Cultural Revolution, Hu endured repeated struggle sessions, in which he was ordered to wear a Kuomintang flag to signify his past relation.
 On 15 July, he was notified to go to his workplace the next day to attend extended struggle sessions, the stress that the news caused on Hu was massive; in the early morning of 16 July 1968, Hu was found dead on his bed, having suffered a heart attack.

 Hu's funeral was held in the Babaoshan Revolutionary Cemetery on 15 May 1979, during which academics and officials from across the country came to pay their respects, and Hu's workplace posthumously reinstated his suspended salary.
 He was buried at the Metasequoia forest in the Pine and Cypress district of the Lushan Botanical Garden at Mount Lu on 15 May 1984.
 In the aftermath of his death, interest towards Hu's works reduced.
 In the 1990s, interest in Hu's works reemerged.
+Hu's life-long writing is compiled into the 19 volume of H.H.Hu: Complete Works, published by the Jiangxi People's Press in 2024.

 Hu is considered one of the foremost contributors to Chinese sciences in the 20th century.
 The discovery of the Metasequoia glyptostroboides in particular is considered one of the most significant in botany within the 20th century.
 Hu helmed the effort advocating the creation of a national botanical garden in China, which would eventually become the China National Botanical Garden, earning him the title "father" of the project upon its eventual completion in 2022.